Neutrino: Atmospheric

 Atmospheric neutrinos result from the interaction of cosmic rays with atomic nuclei in the Earth's atmosphere, creating showers of particles, many of which are unstable and produce neutrinos when they decay.
 A collaboration of particle physicists from Tata Institute of Fundamental Research (India), Osaka City University (Japan) and Durham University (UK) recorded the first cosmic ray neutrino interaction in an underground laboratory in Kolar Gold Fields in India in 1965.

 Solar

-Solar neutrinos originate from the nuclear fusion powering the Sun and other stars.

-The details of the operation of the Sun are explained by the Standard Solar Model.
-In short: when four protons fuse to become one helium nucleus, two of them have to convert into neutrons, and each such conversion releases one electron neutrino.
+Solar neutrinos originate from nuclear fusion powering the Sun.
+In the primary nuclear reaction, four protons fuse to become one helium nucleus, two positrons and two electron neutrinos.

 The Sun sends enormous numbers of neutrinos in all directions.
 Each second, about 65 billion (6.5×10^10) solar neutrinos pass through every square centimeter on the part of the Earth orthogonal to the direction of the Sun.
 Since neutrinos are insignificantly absorbed by the mass of the Earth, the surface area on the side of the Earth opposite the Sun receives about the same number of neutrinos as the side facing the Sun.